tiran/defusedxml/README.txt

 Other languages / frameworks
 =============================

+Several other programming languages and frameworks are vulnerable as well.
+A couple of them are affected by the fact that libxml2 up to 2.9.0 has no protection against quadratic blowup attacks.
+Most of them have potential dangerous default settings for entity expansion and external entities, too.

 Perl
 ----

-Perl's XML::Simple is vulnerable to quadratic entity expansion and external entity expansion (both local and remote)
+Perl's XML::Simple is vulnerable to quadratic entity expansion and external entity expansion (both local and remote).

 Ruby